simplex-chat/simplex-chat/blog/20240323-simplex-network-privacy-non-profit-v5-6-quantum-resistant-e2e-encryption-simple-migration.md

 In her own words: *"Privacy and security have been the center of my work as a human rights advocate for the last 20 years in one of the most surveilled countries in the world where staying safe remains a burden.
 Our privacy is our dignity.
 It is something that belongs to us and something we should treasure - as people, as companies, as governments.
 Despite messaging being the most intimate aspect of our digital lives, the leading protocols in this space are centralized and we deserve a web that operates on the core principles of genuine privacy and security in a fully decentralized framework.
 SimpleX network will play a critical role towards that vision."*

 Executing the plan towards decentralized nonprofit protocol governance will be Esra’a’s primary responsibility.
-Our primary objective with this plan is to ensure that no single entity can control or have unrestricted ownership of the protocols, so it can maintain its uncompromising integrity.
+Our primary objective with this plan is to ensure that no single entity can control or have unrestricted ownership of the protocols, so it can maintain its integrity.

 ## What's new in v5.6